-If you are living in the greater southern region of WA and are an artist, art group, retail outlet with art or a gallery, you can become part of the 2021 Southern Art and Craft Trail.
-Download your Application Form here.
+If you are living in the greater southern region of WA and are an artist, art group, retail outlet with art or a gallery, we would love you to become part of the 2022 Southern Art and Craft Trail as applications are now closed for this years Art and Craft Trail.
+Entries will be accepted from February 2022 and you can download your Application Form here.

 The Southern Art + Craft Trail will be in its 18th year, and increases in participation each year.
-The 2021 Southern Art and Craft Trail towns will include Albany, Torbay, Denmark, Walpole, Manjimup, Lake Grace, Kojonup, Cranbrook, Katanning, Gnowangerup, Hopetoun and more.
+The 2021 Southern Art and Craft Trail towns will include Albany, Torbay, Denmark, Walpole, Mount Barker, Lake Grace, Borden, Kojonup, Gnowangerup, Hopetoun and more.

 Traditionally, over 80 different venues, including cafes, wineries, galleries, local businesses, community halls, libraries, art centres, studios and pop-up spaces will exhibit artworks.
 The variety of Venues and range of professional Artists will show huge diversity.
 From textiles, painting, sculpture and jewellery, to printmaking, photography, pottery and woodcraft are on display.

 Artists will hold demonstrations and talks within their working studio context, incorporating an overall sense of welcome and community spirit.